gramiojs/documentation/docs/webhook/index.md

 ### via API

-This method allows us to set a link to our tunnel directly in the script.
+This method allows you to set a link to our tunnel directly in the script.

 Install package: